lcp

-Most people have just one item in mind when it comes to their Hiroshima itinerary.
-This is at once understandable—we should never forget what happened here—and unfortunate: Hiroshima is so much more than the tragedy that befell it almost 80 years ago.
+Most people have just one thing in mind when they think of Hiroshima.
+This is at once understandable—humanity should never forget—and unfortunate: Hiroshima is so much more than the tragedy that took place here over 80 years ago.

 Where to Stay in Hiroshima

-Options exist on both sides of this mid-range choice.
-Other Japanese chains like Red Planet Hotel and Nest Hotel are similarly priced or slightly cheaper than the Koko.
-Hotel Granvia, meanwhile, not only offers a higher-end experience, but is directly connected to the station via skybridge.
-This is especially convenient, as you can arrive in the morning and easily drop your bags before your busy day of sightseeing!
+Craving a more elevated stay?
+Hotel Granvia not only offers a higher-end experience, but is directly connected to the station via skybridge.
+This is especially convenient, as you can arrive in the morning and easily drop your bags before a busy day of sightseeing!

 My Favorite Ways to Enjoy Hiroshima